-The resolution of images obtained from satellites series NOAA is 4 km per pixel.
-The image is made up of two IR channels, using geometric correction of perspective distortions.
-Thus, we get a certain average idea of the real temperature at a specific point on the surface.
+Resolution of images received from NOAA series satellites is equal to 4 km per pixel.
+The image is composed of two IR channels, applying geometric correction of perspective distortions.
+In such a way, we get a kind of averaged representation of the real temperature at a particular point of the surface.

-Since our planet has the shape of a ball, the pixels located in the center of the image have a size of 4 km by 4 km, and the pixels located at the edges of the image have an elongated shape - 4 km by 8 km or even 4 km by 12 km.
+Since our planet is shaped like a ball, all pixels located in the center of an image are equal to 4 km by 4 km, while pixels located on edges of the image turn to be elongated, reaching the value 4 km by 8 km or even 4 km by 12 km.

-Weather satellites photograph the surface in the visible range and in the infrared (IR) range.
-Infrared radiation is not visible to the human eye, but is detected by a satellite camera.
-Infrared radiation is also called “thermal radiation”, since infrared radiation from heated objects is perceived by human skin as a sensation of heat.
+Meteorological satellites take photos of the surface in the visible range and in the infrared (IR) range.
+Infrared radiation is not visible to the human eye rather being detected by the satellite's camera.
+Infrared radiation is also called “thermal” since infrared radiation taken from heated objects is perceived by the human skin as sensation of heat.

 The infrared range is divided into several subranges.

-As a result of interactions with the atmosphere, the intensity of solar radiation at the surface of the Earth in comparison with its value in the upper layers of the atmosphere decreases by more than half.
+As a result of interactions with the atmosphere, the intensity of solar radiation at the Earth's surface is reduced by more than half compared to its value in the upper layers of the atmosphere.

-Some objects, on the contrary, are better visible in the visible range.
+Some objects are better seen in the visible range, on the contrary.

-The cloud temperature can determine the height of the clouds, because the higher the clouds, the colder they are.
+The cloud temperature can determine the height of the clouds, since the higher are the clouds, the colder they are.

-The range of infrared radiation with a wavelength of 10 microns.
-The wave range of the Earth’s strongest radiation with little absorption and re-radiation (atmospheric window).
+An infrared radiation range with the wavelength of 10 microns.
+The wavelength range of the Earth strongest radiation with little absorption and over-radiation (atmospheric window).

-The range of infrared radiation with a wavelength of 6.2 microns.
-Wavelength range with significant water vapor absorption (Water vapor channel)
+Infrared radiation range with the wavelength of 6.2 microns.
+Wavelength range with significant water vapor absorption (water vapor channel)

-The range of infrared radiation with a wavelength of 3.9 μm.
-It transmits information simultaneously about solar radiation and Earth radiation.
-Allows visualization of low clouds and fog at night.
+Infrared radiation range with the wavelength of 3.9 microns.
+The data on solar radiation and Earth radiation is transmitted simultaneously.
+The instrument allows visualization of low clouds and fog at night.

-Also, the IR range allows you to see various warm objects - cities, and forest fires.
-Moscow city.
+The IR range also allows users to consider various warm objects - cities, and forest fires.
+Moscow.